‘Music is the Universal language of mankind’ – H.W. Longfellow

 Centuries ago the ancient Greek philosopher Aristotle said; ‘Music has a power of forming the character and should therefore be introduced in the education system’.
 Now latest scientific studies also reveal the miraculous power of music.
 A California university research showed that children who studied piano and sang daily in chorus were much better in solving puzzles.
 They scored 80 percent higher in spatial intelligence.
 The modern medical science has accepted the powerful healing powers of music.
 The specialized use of music in treating persons with mental and physical problems has become popular.
 The use of music in rehabilitations and special education is gradually gaining ground.
 In several countries, music therapy is used in the treatment of different diseases, even in well known hospitals.

-According to the famous philosopher, poet and painter, Kahlil Gibran; ‘Music is the language of spirit.
+According to the famous philosopher, poet, and painter, Kahlil Gibran; ‘Music is the language of spirit.
 It opens the secret of life, bringing, peace and abolishing strife’

 Music and its healing powers

 Music, basically involves the creation of emotionally pleasing effects by means of sound.
 At its broadest, music can be regarded as a medium for expressing thought and feeling through tone and time.
 The basic elements of music that combine to achieve this effect are melody, rhythm, and harmony.
-Their combination gives rise to musical form, According to the famous Greek philosopher Plato; ‘Rhythm and harmony find their way in to the inward places of the soul’.
+Their combination gives rise to musical form, According to the famous Greek philosopher Plato; ‘Rhythm and harmony find their way into the inward places of the soul’.
 Music is a part of our whole life.
 It’s in our body, mind and soul.

 The study of ancient holy texts and Vedas has revealed that music has the capacity to heal.
 In Vedas, the use of music for controlling the doshas; vata, pitha, kapha, is mentioned.
-If music is used in a systematic manner it makes our body, mind and soul healthy.
+If music is used in a systematic manner it makes our body, mind, and soul healthy.

 Music has been a part of Indian culture from very ancient times.
-Music remained a key part of the Brahmanic educational system till modern times.
+Music remained a key part of the Brahmanic educational system until modern times.
 The most important text on music in the ancient canon is Bharata’s Natya Shastra.
 Music also finds mention in Buddhist and Jain texts from the earliest periods of the Christian era.
 It is a popular belief that the great Indian musician Thyagaraja brought a dead person back to life with his classical music composition.
 The famous south Indian classical singer Chembai Vydyanath Iyer could even influence the nature with his special ragas.
 It is well known that he could even bring the shower of rain with his powerful raga, ‘amruthavarshini’.
 Indian classical music with its many different ragas is found to be highly therapeutic.
 Scientific studies are going on at the Raga Research Centre in Chennai with the support of doctors and psychiatrists.
 These studies show that music can help a lot in the treatment of different diseases from blood pressure to epilepsy and mental problems.

 Albert Einstein and Music